 As for children… we spent several years thinking infertility was a reality.
 There was some sadness and we did contemplate adoption at that time.
 One surprising fall day, we found out we were pregnant.
 The dawn of a new millennium brought the celebration of new life with the birth of our oldest son, Aidan.
 His exuberance and love of life still prove to be contagious and an important part of our family.
+Aidan currently studies and serves at the United States Naval Academy in Annapolis, Maryland.
 Three years later, after many weeks of bed rest, we gave birth to our only daughter, Arlee.
 She is tender and tenacious – two qualities that will serve her well as she grows up.
-She is our Little Mommy in every single area!
+Arlee loves soccer and is a fierce friend and competitor.
 To know her is to love her.

 She, though, was not to be ours.
 Come to find out, she had 2 biological brothers who were already being adopted.
 CPS keeps families together whenever possible and we sadly agreed that she should have some semblance of her biological family.
 The heartbreak was real and exceedingly painful, but God was at work.

 Shortly after Aaron arrived at our home, we found out that we were selected to be our precious Adam’s forever family.
 Adam had been in foster care since birth and he was 15 months old when he joined our family.
 His foster family had loved him like their own and he was able to quickly form a healthy attachment to each of us.
 Adam is 9 months older than Aaron.
-Adam is our sensitive, gentle child.
-While he is experiencing some of the ‘terrifying threes’, his heart is beautiful and he pumps his fist in the air and says ‘I adopted!’
-He wears that as a badge of honor.
+Adam is our sensitive, gentle child who wants to be a Mechanical Engineer in the military.